BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JsAndDom.md

 }
 ```

+_Refresh the page in your browser and see how it appears._

 Notice that when the `+` operator is used with a string, it automatically converts `counter` to a string and then concatenates the other string.

 ## Accessing Elements by Tag Name